Best Winter Running Shoes

 So, when you’re trying to determine the fit of your winter running shoes, what should you look at?
 We’ve listed a few items for consideration below:

 -Look into the shoe lasts.
-A shoe last is a way each manufacturer builds its shoe to match different feet forms.
+A shoe last is a way each manufacturer builds its shoes to match different feet forms.
 You want to find winter running shoes that have a last that resembles your own foot form.
 Once you know that, it’ll be easier to find shoes that fit you.

 To ensure you’ll be protected from the elements, it’s very likely worth it to invest in shoes that have weather protection.
-When looking for weather protection in a show, you want to look at whether the shoe is water-resistant, or water-proof.
+When looking for weather protection in shoes, you want to look at whether the shoe is water-resistant, or water-proof.

-When a shoe is water-resistant, you’ll get some protection against light rain and wind, but when a shoe is waterproof, you’ll be protected from pretty much anything.
+When shoes are water-resistant, you’ll get some protection against light rain and wind, but when a shoe is waterproof, you’ll be protected from pretty much anything.
 Running in wet and cold socks is certainly not something you want to deal with, so weather protection is an important factor.
-Many of the best types of weather protection in a shoe are those that are made with GORE-TEX, which is a strong material that repels water effectively.
+Many of the best types of weather protection in winter running shoes are those that are made with GORE-TEX, which is a strong material that repels water effectively.

 Most runners don’t enjoy running in the cold and letting their toes or feet go numb from pain.
-So, to avoid this unfortunate outcome, you do want a shoe that gives you enough warm and comfort to make you feel happy in them.
+So, to avoid this unfortunate outcome, you do want shoes that give you enough warmth and comfort to make you feel happy in them.
 You don’t need excessive warmth unless you plan on being out in very cold temperatures, but something with an inner liner that will help protect you from the weather.

 Also, remember, the longer you run, the more your heat warm up themselves, so while you want some warmth to protect you against the cold air outside, you need to factor in the warmth your own body heat will generate as you run, and how much warmth you really need.
 Too much can also make you feel uncomfortable.

 q: Do I need shoes that will be visible when I run?